geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 at different times, but this is becoming less and less.
 You can now use movement ops.
 You can use

 ##### **Geohot** [[00:41:40](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2500)]
-movement ops in the UOP kernels and then applying an index to a movement op can actually be done
+movement ops in the UOp kernels and then applying an index to a movement op can actually be done

 ##### **Chenyu** [[00:41:47](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2507)]
 as late as you want.
 So the goal is to eventually unify this entire space so every op can be used